Overview of the process

 - The proposal for any new major should conform to the general design of existing CLAS majors.

-- Within the College requirements for graduation, departments may restrict the use of transfer credit that may be applied toward the requirements for a major and of credit by examination applicable toward a major.
-Such restrictions must be in the proposal.
+- Departments may restrict the use of transfer credit that may be applied toward the requirements for a major and of credit by examination applicable toward a major.
+Such restrictions must be in the proposal and have CLAS approval.

 - The College does not allow P/N courses to count for the major (for exceptions in cognate areas, see the Academic Policies Handbook).